 Where professional personnel are assigned to positions other than classroom instruction, appropriate job descriptions should define their area of responsibility.
-Where specialized services are contracted, legislation requires that those services be of Lorde Epock from Cervices.
-A Mandae of Toeloles, I Roof ported and Colpelines under the general supervision of an employee of the board who is a member of the College of Teachers.
+Where specialized services are contracted, legislation requires that those services be under the general supervision of an employee of the board who is a member of the College of Teachers.